mjqnsen/Nuxt.Content.JJBA/README.md

 ## 🏗️ About

-This is a professional marketing website for **Jan Jansen bouwkundig Adviseurs**, a Dutch architecture firm.
+This is a professional marketing website for **Jan Jansen bouwkundig adviseurs**, a Dutch architecture firm.
 The site showcases their services, projects, and company information in a modern, responsive design with a custom orange color theme.

 ## ✨ Features